Ukrainian forces could pull back from embattled eastern city

 “You’re not going to get to the negotiating table until neither side feels they have an advantage that they could push,” said Andrea Kendall-Taylor of the Washington-based Center for a New American Security.

-The Russians “think they will be able to take the whole of the Donbas and then might use that as the opportunity to call for negotiations,” Kendall-Taylor said at an online seminar organized by Columbia and New York universities.
+Russia has said shipping could resume if Ukraine removes mines from the area near its Black Sea port of Odesa.
+It has pledged not to use the demined corridor to attack Ukraine — but Kyiv has voiced doubt about that promise.
+Moscow also says it wants to check the ships coming into Odesa for weapons.

+The war has helped fuel a food crisis in developing countries, since Ukraine is one of the world’s largest exporters of wheat, corn and sunflower oil, but much of that flow has been halted by the war and a Russian blockade.

-Associated Press journalists Oleksandr Stashevskyi in Kyiv; Yuras Karmanau in Lviv; and Andrew Katell in New York contributed to this report.
+Karmanau reported from Lviv, Ukraine.
+Associated Press journalists Oleksandr Stashevskyi, John Leicester and David Keyton in Kyiv, Ukraine; and Andrew Katell in New York contributed to this report.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine